alexwlchan/scripts/web/README.md

         """
     },
     {
+        "usage": "save_instagram_post URL",
+        "description": """
+        save the photos from a single Instagram post to a temporary directory
+        """
+    },
+    {
         "name": "save_tumblr_likes.py",
         "description": """
         save a copy of all the posts I've liked on Tumblr to my backup drive.